iDoMeteor/OnePageWonder/README.md

 # Example Content

-XXX
+If you want to try the system out with some actual content in it, the images & CSS from http://iDoMeteor.com are included, regardless of how you get #OnePageWonder.
+Right click on a content row there, and find the section tags for the content (pretty straightforward, eh?).
+Right click on the section tag itself and hit 'copy inner HTML', then paste it into a new section in your install and hit save.
+Boom, it's like magic!

+Now you can edit & sort content as you please.
+This is how I loaded up the tarball & zip files w/content.

 # Caveats:

 * I did not intend to release this until 1.0.0 attained feature completion and stability, but I'm super excited about it and couldn't wait any longer!
 This is the first 'public release' or 'pre-release' and is meant to provide me with some feedback so that 1.0.0 can be production quality.
-* I use emoticons & give myself sass in the comments @ 4am.
 * Password reset: From Meteor shell, Meteor.users.remove({})
-* It goes way bad: try meteor reset (I've never had to, but you might :>)
+* If it goes way bad: try meteor reset (I've never had to, but you might :>)

 # Screen Shots

-XXX
-Send me yours!
+For now, check my [Twitter](http://twitter.com/iDoMeteor) and send me yours!

 # Security & Accountability

 I believe in designing a secure system from the start with full accountability and analytics, both of my projects aim to capture every click, IP address and page load (or DDP connection) right from install.
-It's not quite there yet, but it will be soon.
+It's not quite perfect yet, but it will be soon.

 # Lastly: